kbsizer/orthodox/Paintings_from_Chapter_46_The_Castle_of_the_Holy_Grail.md

-# Gemini AI Generated Images based on
+Gemini AI Generated Images based on...

 # *Chapter 46: The Castle of the Holy Grail*